LINBIT/virter/doc/provisioning.md

 The following provisioning types are supported.

-### `docker`
+### `container`
-A `docker` provisioning step allows specifying a Docker image to run provisioning steps in.
-This image will be executed on the host, so it will need to connect to the target VM and run its provisioning commands over SSH (or use a provisioning tool such as Ansible).
+A `container` provisioning step allows specifying a container image to run provisioning steps in.
+This image will be executed on the host using the provider configured in `container.provider` (such as Docker or Podman).
+It will need to connect to the target VM and run its provisioning commands over SSH (or use a provisioning tool such as Ansible).

-The Docker provisioning step can be parameterized using the following configuration options:
+The container provisioning step can be parameterized using the following configuration options:
-* `image` is the Docker image used to provision the VM.
-It follows the standard Docker format of `<repository>/<image>:<tag>`.
+* `image` is the container image used to provision the VM.
+It follows the standard format of `<repository>/<image>:<tag>`.
 This is a Go template.
 * `pull` specifies when the above image should be pulled.
 Valid values are `Always`, `IfNotExist` or `Never`.
 If not specified, the default is `IfNotExist`.
 Can be overridden during execution using `--container-pull-policy`.
-* `env` is a map of environment variables to be passed to the Docker container, in `KEY=value` format.
+* `env` is a map of environment variables to be passed to the container, in `KEY=value` format.
 The values are Go templates.

   Note that Virter already passes two environment variables by default:
   * `TARGETS` is a comma separated list of all VMs to run the provisioning on.